 - 1. If the engine is cold, idle the engine for 3 to 5 minutes. - 2.
-Turn the ignition switch off and wait for 2 to 3 minutes. - 3.
-Place your motorcycle on a firm, level surface and lower the side stand. - 4.
-Place a drain pan under the drain bolt.
+Turn the ignition switch to the OFF position and wait for 2 to 3 minutes. - 3.
+Place your motorcycle on a firm, level surface. - 4.
+Place a drain pan under the drain bolt. - 5.
+Remove the oil fill cap, drain bolt, and sealing washer to drain the oil.

-- 5. Remove the oil fill cap, drain bolt, and sealing washer to drain the oil. - 6.
-Remove the oil filter with a filter wrench and let the remaining oil drain out.
-Make sure the prior seal is not stuck to the engine. - ➤ Discard the oil and oil filter at an approved recycling center.
+- 6. Remove the oil filter cover, oil filter, spring and gasket by removing the oil filter cover bolts and let the remaining oil drain out. - Discard the oil and oil filter at an approved recycling center. - Install the new oil filter with the OUT-SIDE mark facing out.